Article Updated: 07 Aug 2021

 In one of many reboot-fail-reboot cycles, something suddenly changed and caught my attention.
 Windows 10 out-of-the-blue reported that NVIDIA 8600 GT Graphics Card hardware was disabled, because it reported a problem during boot sequence.
-I will spare you with all the details, since this event did not happen right away and all on it’s own (it would spare me a lot of trouble and unnecessary reboots and trials if it did), until Windows Repair Console was initiated (probably because of many reboots and unsuccessful startup sequences) and then I instructed Windows to try to detect and fix the problem on its own.
+I will spare you with all the details, since this event did not happen right away and all on its own (it would spare me a lot of trouble and unnecessary reboots and trials if it did), until Windows Repair Console was initiated (probably because of many reboots and unsuccessful startup sequences) and then I instructed Windows to try to detect and fix the problem by itself.
 It couldn’t fix the problem, naturally (because it was not software related, after all), however, it did detect that boot failures were related to the Graphics Card unit.

 The biggest mystery that followed was the fact that (at least for next 2-3 days) computer started working “normally” with one (and only) GPU card disabled, and monitor (also one and only) still hooked up to it!?
 I thought if we disable one and only GPU card in the computer (like, in Windows Device Manager), that’s it – there won’t be any picture anymore.

 Thing is, it was only disabled in Windows.
 Not BIOS, DOS, Linux or any other OS we might have.
 Graphics card was now using Microsoft Basic Display Adapter driver, with all advanced features (bells & whistles) disabled.
 Sleep function was also gone (only power-off/shut down and restart were available in Start menu).

 So, image was still showing up properly during basic system boot and tests, and yes, even Windows 10.
 It just wasn’t using all hardware drivers and features, and that came with a reduced resolution of 1024×800 or so (I raised it up to max 1280×1024 later, but that was still far from the native 1920×1080 Full HD for my monitor).
 It sucked, though, as everything was distorted, icons and windows were stretched, movie playback of few clips required pixel AR correction option checked in the media player, and so on…